Chart Color Schemes

 Upper Mount Gravatt lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Upper Mount Gravatt's population was estimated at 10,800 people as of the Census on 27 August 2021.
-By November 2025, this had increased to around 11,896, reflecting a growth of 1,096 people (10.1%).
-This increase is inferred from AreaSearch's estimate of the resident population at 11,887, following examination of the latest ERP data release by the ABS in June 2024 and an additional 99 validated new addresses since the Census date.
-The suburb's population density was estimated at 2,908 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Upper Mount Gravatt's growth of 10.1% since the 2021 census exceeded the national average of 8.9%.
-Population growth for the suburb was primarily driven by overseas migration.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Upper Mount Gravatt's estimated population is around 11,898.
+This reflects a growth of 1,098 people since the 2021 Census, which reported a population of 10,800.
+The increase is inferred from AreaSearch's estimation of resident population at 11,884 following examination of ABS ERP data release in June 2024 and validation of 99 new addresses since the Census date.
+This results in a density ratio of 2,909 persons per square kilometer, placing Upper Mount Gravatt in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 10.2% since the 2021 census exceeded the SA3 area (9.6%) and the national average, marking it as a growth leader in the region.
+Overseas migration was primarily responsible for population growth during recent periods.

 Frequently Asked Questions - Population